 He is co-host with partner Drew Smith of The Genealogy GuysSM Podcast at http://genealogyguys.com, the longest running genealogy podcast on the Internet, enjoyed by thousands of listeners around the world.

 George is a past president of the International Society of Family History Writers and Editors, a former director of the Florida State Genealogical Society, a former director of the Genealogical Speakers Guild, and a former director of the Florida Genealogical Society of Tampa and is the past Public Relations Chair and Publicity Director of the Florida State Genealogical Society.
 He was elected as Vice President of Membership Services for the Federation of Genealogical Societies, beginning his two-year term in January 2009, and is in his second term for 2012-2013.
 He was program chair for the highly successful Federation of Genealogical Societies 2003 Conference held in Orlando, Florida, and was a member of the Conference Committee for the Federation of Genealogical Societies 2010 Conference held in Knoxville, Tennessee, on 18-21 August 2010.
-He is a member of the Association of Professional Genealogists, the International Society of British Genealogy and Family History, and many genealogical societies in the U.S. and the U.K. He also is a Friend of the Federation of Genealogical Societies.
+He is a member of the Association of Professional Genealogists, the International Society of British Genealogy and Family History, the International Society of Family History Writers and Editors (ISFHWE), and many genealogical societies in the U.S. and the U.K. He also is a Friend of the Federation of Genealogical Societies.

 Please contact George for more information about Aha!
 Seminars, Inc., presentation topics, consulting services, and about presenting for your genealogical society.
 He can present in person or via virtual seminars.
 He can be reached at firstname.lastname@example.org and/or at 813.205.3032.